RobertoIzzo/exercises/Exercises/ReadMePleasetxt.txt

 An AppDomain basically provides an isolated region in which code runs inside of a process.

 An easy way to think of it is almost like a lighter-weight process sitting inside of your main process.
 Each AppDomain exists within a process in complete isolation, which allows you to run code safely (it can be unloaded without tearing down the whole process if needed), with separate security, etc.

 As to your specifics - if you run code in 2 different AppDomains within a process, the code will run in isolation.
   Any communication between the AppDomains will get either serialized or handled via MarshallByRefObject.
    It behaves very much like using remoting in this regard.
 This provides a huge amount of security - you can run code that you don't trust, and if it does something wrong, it will not affect you.

 In .NET, the basic unit of execution is NOT the process, rather it is that of the Application Domain.
 The only true process is what is called a Runtime Host.
    The CLR is a DLL which means that, in order to run, it must be hosted in some process:
    The runtime host.
+   There are basically three runtimes with the .NET framework:  Internet Explorer, ASP.NET , Windows shell

+												 Internet Explorer
+Creates application domains in which to run managed controls.
+The .NET Framework supports the download and execution of browser-based controls.
+The runtime interfaces with the extensibility mechanism of Microsoft Internet Explorer through a mime filter to create application domains in which to run the managed controls.
+By default, one application domain is created for each Web site.

+													ASP.NET
+Loads the runtime into the process that is to handle the Web request.
+ASP.NET also creates an application domain for each Web application that will run on a Web server.

+												Windows shell
+Invokes runtime hosting code to transfer control to the runtime each time an executable is launched from the shell.

-   There are basically three runtimes with the .NET framework: Internet Explorer, ASP.NET, and Windows shell Operating systems and runtime environments typically provide some form of isolation between applications.
+Operating systems and runtime environments typically provide some form of isolation between applications.
  For example, Windows uses processes to isolate applications.
 This isolation is necessary to ensure that code running in one application cannot adversely affect other, unrelated applications.